M-E-Rademaker/MyDesk/ToolCollection.md

 + it is error-prone due to copy-and-pasting
 + inherently static: if results depend on previous results, the whole chain has to be manually rewritten if any of the results within the chain are changed.
-+ it is likely to produce layout conflicts and inconsistent styling which
++ it is likely to produce layout conflicts and inconsistent stylings.

 [Knitr][Knitr] enables the use of both program code and sophisticated comments within one single document.
 Although [Knitr][Knitr] is an [R][R] package it